antlr4ide/antlr4ide-eclipse/README.md

 ### Folding
 Folding is implemented using the projection framework based on the article [Folding](https://www.eclipse.org/articles/Article-Folding-in-Eclipse-Text-Editors/folding.html)

 The scanner creates the maps for Lexer modes, Lexer rules and Parser rules.
-The maps contains the Positions as Offset and Length.
+The maps has the relevant name as key and a position as value.
+A position ``org.eclipse.jface.text.Position`` is start offset and length.
 The positions can be used directly by the projection framework.

+### Preference Pages
+Tool preference page has an option to cache the internal antlr parse tree.
+This require a version of the antlr tool that supports Serialization.
+If the parse tree is still valid and if enabled the editor will read the parse tree from the cache instead of regenerating the parsetree.
+Currently [this fork of Antlr](https://github.com/HSorensen/antlr4/tree/lexerinclude) supports caching Java based parsetrees.

+If there is interest to support this for other targets please raise an issue [antlride-eclipse-issue](https://github.com/antlr4ide/antlr4ide-eclipse/issues)

 ## TODOs
-### Preference Pages
 ### Preference Pages for hilights
 ### Semantic validation
 ### Code generation (Using eclipse Builders)